POWER over Right and Wrong

 What must we do?

-We must realize that the ultimate “right” of individuals is to make moral decisions for themselves and to be protected from moral impositions by others (or the government).
-This “right” of individuals is always limited by considerations of the rights of society-at-large, and the local state government is the Constitutionally proper place for this determination to occur.
-The structure of government outlined in the Constitution is intended to reserve moral decisions for the lowest common denominators of government, i.e. “the People,” and more particularly, “the People of the States.”
-This preservation of responsibility at the local levels is the proper role of Government.
+We must realize that the ultimate “right” of individuals is to make moral decisions for themselves and to be protected from moral impositions by others (inasmuch as this is humanly possible).
+MORAL AND SOCIAL EQUALITY IS NOT A RIGHT, but the likely result of a diligent and informed general population, and something that can only happen by general good will and free will and choice, without destroying liberty in the process.
+The structure of government outlined in the Constitution is intended to reserve moral decisions for the lowest common denominators of government, i.e. “the People,” and more particularly, “the People of the States,” and to rely heavily on the virtue of the People as the foundation of tolerance and liberty.
+This preservation of virtue and responsibility at the local levels is the proper role of Government.
 Although we may feel that our moral view will bring more prosperity, we cannot feel justified in using the federal government to coerce our neighbor states to comply with our views.
-We must instead use persuasion, rhetoric, and moral force and shame to bring our neighboring states to a realization of their errors.
+We must instead use persuasion, rhetoric, and moral force and shame, to bring our neighboring states to a realization of their errors.

 To preserve local diversity and the spirit of freedom, we must combat ALL increases of federal power, whether for “good” or “bad” programs, and seek the implementation of good programs at the state level through local civic and non-profit organizations.
 This will ensure, as James Madison said, that although “factious leaders may kindle a flame within their particular States, [they] will be unable to spread a general conflagration through the other States.”